Stephen Morin: Arrest

 On December 11, 1981, just hours following Scott's murder, the police SWAT team surrounded the Sands Motel in San Antonio.
 Police stormed Morin's motel room in an attempt to arrest him, but he evaded capture by escaping through a bathroom window.
 In the room was Morin's traveling companion, Sarah Clarke, 32, as well as Pamela Jackson, who had been abducted by Morin 11 days earlier.

 On December 12, 1981, Morin crawled out of a bush in the parking lot of a K-Mart and approached Margaret Mayfield Palm, 30, and forced her at gunpoint to drive him to a Greyhound bus station in Kerrville in order to purchase a ticket to Austin.
-Police were waiting for Morin when he arrived and he was taken into custody and transported back to San Antonio.
+Through her religion, Palm convinced Morin to release her.
+Morin said that she had converted him to Christianity.
+Police were waiting for Morin when he arrived at the station and he was taken into custody and transported back to San Antonio.

 On December 29, 1981, a $100,000 bond was set for Morin on the attempted capital murder charge of Dru Valdes, and he was ordered held without bond in the Bexar County jail for the capital murder charge of Carrie Scott.